marigold-dev/training-dapp-1/README.md

 > dapp : A decentralized application (dApp) is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
 DApps are visibly similar to other software applications that are supported on a website or mobile device but are P2P supported

-Goal of this training is to develop a poke game with smart contract.
+We are creating a poke game on smart contract.
 You will learn :
 - create a Tezos project with taqueria
 - create a smart contract in jsligo
 - deploy the smart contract to a local testnet and a real testnet